FranPolo25/FranPolo25/README.md

 One of my greatest achievements as a professional in Ericsson is having been selected to configure/integrate the telephone and Wi-Fi network at JFK airport.

-The world of data caught my attention, specifically the roles such as data analyst or data scientis, so I decided to complete a diploma in data science and AI (https://www.credential.net/e10d2b06-b740-4162-9489-1e65930701b6) to apply on those roles.
+The world of data caught my attention, specifically the roles such as data analyst or data scientis, so I decided to complete a [diploma in Data Science and AI](https://www.credential.net/e10d2b06-b740-4162-9489-1e65930701b6) to apply on those roles.

 ## Technologies: